PauknAir Flight 4101: The aircraft

 The aircraft, a British Aerospace 146 series 100 (BAe 146-100), made its first flight in 1983 and was the seventh BAe 146 built and was originally delivered to British Airways and it was transferred to Dan-Air London a year later.
 After the aircraft spent several years in storage, PauknAir took over the aircraft when the airline commenced operations in September 1995.

 Accident

 The aircraft took off from runway 14 at Malaga's Pablo Ruiz Picasso Airport at 8:23 AM Spanish time on 25 September 1998.
 On board were 34 passengers and a crew of four.
 The flight was under the command of 39-year old Captain Diego Clavero Muñoz and 28-year old First Officer Bartolomé Jiménez.
 The flight proceeded normally, without any problems and with fair weather conditions.

 The descent began at 8:41 Melilian time (6:41 Moroccan time).
 In the area of Cape Tres Forcas (the headland on which Melilla is situated), low visibility is common, as clouds accumulate between the valleys formed by the steep mountains of the cape.
 The descent continued in Instrument meteorological conditions.
-In communications with air traffic controllers, the first officer complained of the fog.
+In communications with air traffic controllers, the pilot complained of the fog.
 Some of his last words were: "I see nothing".